This is an example of using Regress+ to generate** a sample of random variates from a specified distribution.

 Parameters

-The curve shown in the figure is the theoretical model.
+The curve shown in the plot is the theoretical, not fitted model, obtained by specifying the initial parameters and setting them all Constant.
 When this dataset is considered to be a Gamma sample with unknown parameters, the maximum-likelihood parameters are found to be as follows:

-The differences, from (1, 2, 3), are due to the natural variation inherent in drawing a sample of size 10,000 from this specific parent population.
+The differences, from (1, 2, 3), are due to the natural variation inherent in drawing a sample of size 10,000 from this particular parent population.